Jollerprutt/proxmox-node/README.md

 | Gateway creation  | `IPv4 Only`
 | Verbosity level | `3 (recommended)`

+Click `Save`.

 Then to check whether the connection works navigate `Status` > `OpenVPN` and Status field for vpngate-world and vpngate-local should show `up`.
-This means we are connected to the provider.
+This means you are connected to your provider.

 #### 4.4.6 Add two new Gateways
-Next we need to add an interface for each new OpenVPN connection and then a gateway for each interface.
+Next we need to add an interface for each new OpenVPN connection and then a Gateway for each interface.
 Now using the pfSense web interface `Interfaces` > `Assignments` the configuration form will show two available network ports which can be added, ovpnc1 (vpngate-world) and ovpnc2 (vpngate-local).
 Now `Add` both and remember to click `Save`.

-Then click on the corresponding `Interface` names one at a time, likely to be `OPT3` and `OPT4`,  and edit the necessary fields as follows (doing one each for for OPT3 and OPT4):
+Then click on the corresponding `Interface` names one at a time, likely to be `OPT3` and `OPT4`,  and edit the necessary fields as follows (editing both OPT3 and OPT4):

 The first edit will be `OPT3`:
 | Interfaces/OPT3 (ovpnc1) | Value | Notes